randomtruffles/Dominion_League/rules.md

 ### <a name="2.1"></a>2.1.
 Pacing

-Each season lasts 6 weeks, and most are followed by a 2-week break.
-Once per year there is a longer 6-week break for the Shuffle iT Championship tournament in September.
+Each season lasts 6 weeks.
+Breaks between seasons alternate between 2 and 3 weeks.
+The September break is 4 weeks instead of 3 due to the Shuffle iT Championship tournament.

 ### <a name="2.2"></a>2.2.
 Divisions